Legal & Policies

 2. Data Collected

-We only collect data strictly necessary for the proper functioning of the add-in:
+We collect only the data strictly necessary for the proper functioning of the service:

 • Email address